 From starting a business above a pub straight out of university back in 2011 to becoming an award-winning content agency with a team of 13, it’s safe to say we have learnt a few lessons over the years.
-So, we thought we would share our advice with new business owners.
+So, we thought we would share our advice for startup companies.

 - Get a clear idea of your objectives